-RETAIL OWNERS AND STAFF will adhere to the "Emergency Procedures" and, provided it is safe to do so, will:
+RESTAURANT (CAFÉ)/RETAIL OWNERS AND STAFF will adhere to the "Emergency Procedures" and, provided it is safe to do so, will:

 - Immediately evacuate all persons within their premises to the street, using the nearest exit.
 DO NOT use elevators or escalators. - If safe to do so, conduct a systematic search of their store, with special attention to change rooms and washrooms, where applicable. - Assist in the evacuation of persons needing assistance. - Close all doors behind you.
-DO NOT lock the doors. - Activate the fire alarm by pulling the first fire alarm pull station they see. - Call the Fire Department at 911 (from a safe location). - Remain calm during the emergency. - Report information to the Emergency Coordinator, including: - the fact that their store is totally evacuated, - ▶ the location in which personnel will assemble, - whether people are left in the store or left behind somewhere on the exit route, - locations where smoke was encountered, - location of fire and what is burning, - location of hazardous materials and chemicals in their store.
+DO NOT lock the doors. - Restaurant/Café staff will turn off cooking equipment, if safe to do so. - Activate the fire alarm by pulling the first fire alarm pull station they see. - Call the Fire Department at 911 (from a safe location). - Remain calm during the emergency. - Report information to the Emergency Coordinator, including: - the fact that their store is totally evacuated, - the location in which personnel will assemble, - whether people are left in the store or left behind somewhere on the exit route, - locations where smoke was encountered, - location of fire and what is burning, - location of hazardous materials and chemicals in their store.